 Fuck it, it wasn't any better.
 They both knew it.
 Rachel was making excuses, because she still wanted to trust this woman she cared for.
 She wanted to trust that she wouldn't hurt her like that.

 She tossed her bangs from her eyes as she asked, heavily, "Who?"

-Her mouth opened and closed three times before she was able to force herself past the disgust and guilt and bile in her answer.
+Quinn's mouth opened and closed three times before she was able to force herself past the disgust and guilt and bile in her answer.
 "Santana."

 She walked away, back into the kitchen and down the carpeted hallway to their shared bedroom.
 She ignored the bed and went for her section of the dresser.
 She dug under her underwear and grabbed both items, shut the drawer, and took the same path backwards.
-The blonde was hugging herself when she passed, and she had quieted again.
+Quinn was hugging herself when she passed, and she had quieted again.

 Rachel pushed open the sliding door and stepped into the cold winter air.
 Her breath went up in white puffs, but she hardly felt the chill.
 She didn't know if it was because of her coat or because she was so numb.